Husky Leadership Certificate Mentor

 What does it mean to serve as a Husky Leadership Certificate mentor?

-- Mentors are matched with one UW undergraduate student and agree to meet with the student on a monthly basis between November and May to provide feedback and guidance on the student’s portfolio development.
+- Mentors are matched with one UW undergraduate student and agree to meet with the student about twice a month between January and May to provide feedback and guidance on the student’s e-portfolio development.

 - The approximate time commitment to serve as a Husky Leadership Certificate mentor is 2-4 hours per month.

-More information, including links to several examples of Husky Leadership Certificate student e-portfolios, can be found here.
+Several examples of Husky Leadership Certificate student e-portfolios can be found here.

 Thank you very much for your ongoing support of student leadership development!
-If you have any questions about serving as a mentor, please contact Fran Lo at email@example.com.
+If you have any questions about serving as a mentor, please email email@example.com.